chrisdanford/PinSnapper/README.md

 ## TODO
 - Fix handling of non-100% zoom levels.
 - Consider showing the cropping UI in an iframe to avoid injecting styles into the page and doing fragile style resets.
-- Show the entire screenshot over the regular page content when selecting a rectangle.
-This gives a more accurate preview of what the selection will contain on pages where there's motion.
 - Touch compatibility when selecting a rectangle.

 ## License